ammrat13/ammrat13.github.io/_posts/2020-05-24-continuous_paths_circle.md

 over too much and, for instance, accidentally ignored a condition or an edge case.
 Nonetheless, I'm fairly sure this approach can be made into a more formal proof.

+Here more than ever, I feel that I'm missing a lot of machinery.
+For instance, my idea of covering the unit circle seems at least superficially to the idea of an [atlas](https://en.wikipedia.org/wiki/Atlas_(topology)), though I can't say for sure because I don't yet know much about it.
+Again, I look forward to learning higher math, though I don't know if I'll ever be able to.